-Structural movement
+Structural movement nt

 Repair category 1

-Notes The property is affected by slight past settlement evidenced by distortions to the fabric of the building including off-plumb door frames.
-On the basis of a single inspection this appears to be of a longstanding nature, with no evidence of recent significant movement.
+Notes Evidence of settlement/movement has affected the building reflected internally by plaster cracking, a run in the floors and door frames off plumb.
+On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.